adedamola26/spotify-api/README.txt

+# ETL Pipeline For Creating Four Datasets Using Spotify API and AWS

 Executive Summary
 I created four datasets (normalized to 3NF) based off of a Spotify playlist containing the top 100 most streamed tracks.